Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [ ] Add explanation of config file for MCMC runs and how to change it to manual
 - [ ] Add current python processing modules into main part of Magellan, get working in python2.7
 - [ ] Add usage of processing modules to get csv or hd5f output.
+- [ ] Tidy up print statements in python files so that only essential information is printed out.
+Perhaps simply commenting out some of the other statements as suggested debugging ones (mention this in manual if you do so)

 # Stretch Tasks for Magellan